MolSSI/cookiecutter-cms/docs/index.rst

    ├── versioneer.py                   <- Automatic version control with Versioneer
    ├── .github                         <- GitHub hooks for user contrubtion and pull request guides │   ├── CONTRIBUTING.md
-   │   └── PULL_REQUEST_TEMPLATE.md
+   │   ├── PULL_REQUEST_TEMPLATE.md
+   │   └── workflows                   <- GitHub Action workflow directory.
+GitHub automatically looks here for Workflows to run
-   ├── .codecov.yml                    <- Codecov config to help reduce its verbosity to more reasonable levels ├── .gitignore                      <- Stock helper file telling git what file name patterns to ignore when adding └── .travis.yml                     <- Travis-CI config file for Linux and OSX testing
+   │       └── CI.yaml                 <- A Workflow File for GitHub Actions to run as CI ├── .codecov.yml                    <- Codecov config to help reduce its verbosity to more reasonable levels └── .gitignore                      <- Stock helper file telling git what file name patterns to ignore when adding

 Additional Pages